Our Family

 Amanda Meyer

-Her passion is to share the love of literacy with children so they can be lifelong readers and writers by motivating them to succeed in their goals.
-She also desires to work alongside and support teachers to reach their goals, while helping to deliver successful strategies and instructional practices within the classroom.
+She uses this knowledge as well as her 18 years of teaching experience to enhance the lives of our teachers and broaden the learning capacity of our students on a daily basis.
+Fostering a habit and love of life-long learning is a goal of Mrs. Meyer.
+She says “My passion is to share the love of literacy with children so they can be lifelong readers and writers by motivating them to succeed in their goals.
+I also desire to work alongside and support teachers to reach their goals, while helping to deliver successful strategies and instructional practices within the classroom, because we can all be lifelong learners”.
+Everyone works better when they feel supported.
+We are blessed to have the time and specialized talents of Mrs. Meyer on our staff.